BlakeRiverCanter/watchablejs/README.md

-# WatchableTS
+# WatchableJS

-WatchableTS provides the Watchable class which uses Proxies behind the scenes to allow adding Event-like handlers to value changes of any type T. Simply create a new Watchable(T) and add listeners to execute provided callbacks on value changes.
+WatchableJS provides the Watchable class which uses Proxies behind the scenes to allow adding Event-like handlers to value changes of any type T. Simply create a new Watchable(T) and add listeners to execute provided callbacks on value changes.
 Or use the when() member function to invoke a callback only once, based on a predicate; either immediately if the predicate is already true, or the next time the value changes to make it true.
 The callback and predicate functions optionally take a ChangeEvent parameter which provides data on the change.

 ## Rational